EleutherAI/lm-evaluation-harness/lm_eval/tasks/arabic_leaderboard_complete/README.md

       * `arabic_mmlu_us_foreign_policy`
       * `arabic_mmlu_virology`
       * `arabic_mmlu_world_religions`
-* `arabic_mt_openbook_qa`: A multiple-choice openbook question answering dataset that requires external knowledge and reasoning.
+* `arabic_leaderboard_arabic_mt_openbook_qa`: A multiple-choice openbook question answering dataset that requires external knowledge and reasoning.
 The open book that comes with these questions is based on elementary level science facts. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
-* `arabic_mt_piqa`: Physical Interaction Question Answering (PIQA) is a multiple-choice question answering based on physical commonsense reasoning. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
+* `arabic_leaderboard_arabic_mt_piqa`: Physical Interaction Question Answering (PIQA) is a multiple-choice question answering based on physical commonsense reasoning. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
-* `arabic_mt_race`: A multiple-choice questions dataset to assess reading comprehension tasks based on English exams in China - designed for middle school and high school students
+* `arabic_leaderboard_arabic_mt_race`: A multiple-choice questions dataset to assess reading comprehension tasks based on English exams in China - designed for middle school and high school students
   (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
-* `arabic_mt_sciq`: A multiple-choice Science Question Answering task to assess understanding of scientific concepts about physics, chemistry, and biology. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
+* `arabic_leaderboard_arabic_mt_sciq`: A multiple-choice Science Question Answering task to assess understanding of scientific concepts about physics, chemistry, and biology. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
-* `arabic_mt_toxigen`: This benchmark consists of tasks designed to evaluate language models and classify input text as hateful or not hateful. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
+* `arabic_leaderboard_arabic_mt_toxigen`: This benchmark consists of tasks designed to evaluate language models and classify input text as hateful or not hateful. (machine translated benchmark - part of the Alghafa Arabic translated LLM benchmark)
     * Paper: https://aclanthology.org/2023.arabicnlp-1.21.pdf
-* `acva`: Arabic-Culture-Value-Alignment (ACVA) is a yes/no question dataset, generated by GPT3.5 Turbo from Arabic topics to assess model alignment with Arabic values and cultures.
+* `arabic_leaderboard_acva`: Arabic-Culture-Value-Alignment (ACVA) is a yes/no question dataset, generated by GPT3.5 Turbo from Arabic topics to assess model alignment with Arabic values and cultures.
     * Paper: https://arxiv.org/pdf/2309.12053
     * You can find the list of the tasks as follows:
       - `arabic_acva_Algeria`